ararslan/BetaRegression.jl/docs/src/api.md

 - `params`: All parameters from the model, including both ``\boldsymbol{\beta}`` and ``\phi``
 - `residuals`: Vector of residuals
 - `response`: The response vector ``\boldsymbol{y}``
+- `responsename`: Name of the response variable (for models fit with a formula and table)
 - `score`: Score vector
+- `stderror`: Standard errors of the coefficient and dispersion estimates
 - `vcov`: Variance-covariance matrix
 - `weights`: Model weights, empty if the model was not fit with weights